Luka Dončić: Record-setting performances and playoff miss (2022–2023)

-On December 23, Dončić put up 50 points, eight rebounds, and 10 assists in a 112–106 win over the Houston Rockets.
+On December 23, Dončić put up 50 points, eight rebounds, and 10 assists in a 112–106 victory over the Houston Rockets.
 He joined Dirk Nowitzki as the only player to record multiple 50-point games in Mavericks history.
-On December 27, Dončić set a career-high in points (60) and rebounds (21) and became the first player in NBA history to record a 60-point, 20-rebound triple-double in a 126–121 victory over the New York Knicks and the first player since James Harden to record a 60-point triple-double, the second in NBA history.
+On December 27, Dončić set a career high in points (60) and rebounds (21) and became the first player in NBA history to record a 60-point, 20-rebound triple-double in a 126–121 victory over the New York Knicks and the first player since James Harden to record a 60-point triple-double, the second in NBA history.
 Dončić also became just the third player in NBA history to record a 50-point, 20-rebound triple-double, joining Elgin Baylor and Chamberlain.
-His 60 points were also the most scored in Mavericks history, previously held by Nowitzki (53), and surpassed Nowitzki for the most 50-point games in Mavericks history.
+Dončić's 60 points were also the most scored in Mavericks history, previously held by Nowitzki (53), and surpassed Nowitzki for the most 50-point games in Mavericks history.
 On December 31, Dončić recorded 51 points, six rebounds, nine assists and four steals in a 126–125 win over the San Antonio Spurs.
-He became the first player in NBA history to record 250+ points, 50+ rebounds, and 50+ assists over a five-game span.
+He became the first player in NBA history to record 250-plus points, 50-plus rebounds, and 50-plus assists over a five-game span.
 Dončić also surpassed Mark Aguirre for the most 40-point games in Mavericks history with 23.